Health Care Law and You

 The health care law is most commonly known as the Affordable Care Act (ACA) or the Patient Protection and Affordable Care Act.
 But what does it mean for you?

 Here’s a look at some of the most important changes from the health care law:

-- You can’t be denied coverage.
 You can no longer be denied health insurance coverage based on pre-existing conditions, and the cost of insurance will no longer be affected by your health status or history.